Oil Circuit Breaker

 Advantages of Oil Circuit Breaker

 Because of their many benefits, oil circuit breakers (OCBs) are a popular option for a number of applications in electrical distribution and transmission systems.
-The following are a few main benefits of oil circuit breakers:
+The following are a few main benefits of oil breakers:

 High Interruption Capacity